 To find out more about PaCE, consult the frequently asked questions below.
-If you have additional questions, please contact the UF Office of Admissions at 352-392-1365 or send an email to firstname.lastname@example.org.
+If you have additional questions, please contact the UF Office of Admissions at 352-392-1365 or via the contact form.
 Be sure to include your name, question and phone number for a response.

 The UF Pathway to Campus Enrollment (UF PaCE) provides additional opportunities for UF to offer admission to qualified freshman applicants with considerable academic potential and demonstrated scholastic success.
 Students selected for UF PaCE will enroll in UF Online as a degree-seeking student for a minimum of two semesters and complete at least 15 credit hours online.
 After earning a total of 60 credits and meeting your selected major's requirements, students may submit a transition form to move from online learning to a guaranteed place on the UF residential campus in their desired PaCE major.

 Because of limitations to our freshman enrollment on UF's residential campus, we are unable to accommodate every capable student who applies to the university.
 However, because of your demonstrated potential, we are offering you a pathway to UF's residential campus different from our traditional transfer program.

 Will my diploma say UF Online or the University of Florida?